 Fernandez later returned to the hospital for a checkup with Dr. Jordan, but Jordan never appeared to notice that she was not on a blood thinner.
 He sent her back to rehab.
 On February 17, the clots moved into her lungs, and she died of pulmonary embolus—a blockage of blood to lungs.
 Before that, she had contracted pneumonia.

 Talk to a St. Petersburg Medical Malpractice Attorney Today

-If you believe a doctor’s negligence worsened your symptoms or caused you severe injury, call the St. Petersburg medical malpractice lawyers at Masterson, Hoag & Smith today to schedule a free consultation.
+If you believe a doctor’s negligence worsened your symptoms or caused you severe injury, call the St. Petersburg medical malpractice lawyer at Masterson & Hoag, P.A. today to schedule a free consultation.
 We can help.